cloudflare/cloudflare-docs/content/pages/framework-guides/deploy-a-docusaurus-site.md

 ## Set up a new project

-The quickest way to get started is to use the create-cloudflare CLI (c3) tool.
-This will create a new project directory, initiate Docusaurus' official setup tool, and provide the option to deploy instantly.
+Use the [`create-cloudflare`](https://www.npmjs.com/package/create-cloudflare) CLI (C3) to set up your project.
+C3 will create a new project directory, initiate Docusaurus' official setup tool, and provide the option to deploy instantly.

 To use create-cloudflare to create a new Docusaurus project, run the following command: